Background on Marijuana in California

 Clean and Controlled Areas

 This doesn’t mean, of course, that employees need to adopt clean-room style attire.
-But regular sweeping, vacuuming, cleaning, washing/sanitizing of floors and surfaces, and good air handling and environmental control – even in areas like prep, repotting, or processing, that are separate from grow areas – can go a long way toward reducing the risk of a problem developing.
+But regular sweeping, vacuuming, cleaning, washing/sanitizing of floors and surfaces, and good air handling and environmental control – even in areas like prep, repotting, or processing, that is separate from growing areas – can go a long way toward reducing the risk of a problem developing.